RecessionAlert Weekly Leading Index Update

-The latest index reading came in at 37.0, up 1.7 from the previous week.
+The latest index reading came in at 23.2, down from the previous week.

-The RecessionAlert Twitter Feed, @, has an interesting observation about the strength of the current indicator level.
+The RecessionAlert Twitter Feed, @, had an interesting observation about the indicator levels in February.

 RecessionAlert has launched an alternative to ECRI's Weekly Leading Index Growth indicator (WLIg).
 The Weekly Leading Economic Index (WLEI) uses fifty different time series from these categories: Corporate Bond Composite, Treasury Bond Composite, Stock Market Composite, Labor Market Composite, Credit Market Composite.
 RecessionAlert emphasizes that WLEI is a growth index and its data is no more than a week old, as is ECRI's WLIg.

 Being a weekly growth index, it provides data with at most a 1-week lag, which is far more timely than the lag found on monthly economic indicators.
 Additionally, it is published on Thursday afternoons, a full 18 hours before the widely known ECRI Weekly Leading Index.